BLDG. 798 || 716.236.3511

 - Lost/Damaged item(s) will be paid for or replaced with a like-item by the customer.

-- Payment in full is required when the equipment is picked up.
+- Payment in full is required when the equipment is picked up

 - Anyone with base access is able to utilize this facility.
 Individuals with base access may also sponsor family and friends.

 Rental Personnel Responsibilities